VainlyStrain/Vailyn/README.md

 The second phase is the exploitation phase.
 Now, it tries to leak all possible files from the server using a file and a directory dictionary.
 The search depth and the directory permutation level can be adapted via arguments.
 Optionally, it can download found files, and save them in its loot folder.
 Alternatively, it will try to obtain a reverse shell on the system, letting the attacker gain full control over the server.

-Right now, it supports multiple attack methods: injection via query, path, cookie and post data.
+Right now, it supports multiple attack vectors: injection via query, path, cookie and post data.

 ### Why the phase separation?